BjornBishop/PP2-Final/README.md

 ## Testing

+ Technically RPS was built with mobile first in mind but due to the simplicity of the overall design, very little was actually required in the way of media queries.

 ### Version 1
 in my first attempt at this project, i tried to create a rock, paper, scissors, lizard, spock game.
 Although I was able to create the front end, I was struggling to make the javascript logic work in my favour.
 I spent several days repeatedly attempting to solve the very beginning of the code, looking at google and forms, asking AI, everything to no avail.
 So I decided to start fresh.